sinhaaditya9241/pyhton-learning-journal/README.md

 # pyhton-learning

-# 🧠 My Learning Journey: Quant & Algo Trading 🚀
+# 🧠 My Learning Journey 🚀

 Welcome to my daily learning log where I document everything I learn related to:
-- 📊 Quantitative Finance
+- 📊
-- 🐍 Python for Trading & Backtesting
+- 🐍 Python
-- 💹 Forex & Strategy Development
+- 💹
 - 🧮 Data Analysis and Visualization

 ### 🎯 Objective
-To become a skilled Quant/Algo Trader by building strong foundations in:
+To become a skilled python coder by building strong foundations in:
 - Python coding
-- Financial market concepts
-- Strategy backtesting and automation

 ---